gilzoide/godot-lua-pluginscript/blog/1-design-en.md

 [GDNative](https://docs.godotengine.org/en/stable/getting_started/step_by_step/scripting.html#gdnative-c),
 the native plugin C API provided by the engine to extend all sorts of engine systems, such as the scripting one.
-Another plus in this approach is that only the plugin have to be compiled, so anyone with a standard prebuilt version of Godot can use it! =D
+One pro of this approach is that only the plugin have to be compiled, so anyone with a standard prebuilt version of Godot can use it! =D

-As a side note, since interfacing with C using LuaJIT's FFI is substantially easier than with the Lua/C API and most people will likely want to use it for the increased speed, LuaJIT support will be implemented first.
-Using [cffi-lua](https://github.com/q66/cffi-lua) and similar modules may make this first implementation portable to vanilla Lua as well.

 ## Goals